 - Grace recommends the Wokshop.
 Read more about Tane Ong Chan here.

 - Want to learn to season and cook with a wok?
-Email me to set up a Kitchen Confidence class.
+Email me to set up a private cooking session.
 We will shop for the tools and ingredients, then season your wok and cook together.
 Let’s get stir-frying!